 It is no longer necessary to use needle injections to numb the eye for cataract surgery.
 Today topical anesthesia with eye drops can be used to anesthetize your eye.
 Dr. Robert Friedman explains, “An advantage of topical anesthesia is that you are able to see immediately after cataract surgery, without waiting for the injection anesthesia to wear off.”

 If you have had astigmatism all your life and the blurry vision that comes with it, cataract surgery is the time to get rid of it.
 Using several different methods during cataract surgery, astigmatism can be easily corrected.
 Some people are candidates for the high tech lens implants, the AcrySof IQ Toric IOL, TECNIS Toric, TECNIS Symfony Toric or the Trulign Toric IOL to correct their astigmatism.
 Another option for low to moderate amounts of astigmatism is with limbal relaxing incisions (LRI).
 Incisions are made with the LenSx laser, in the cornea to flatten and thereby correct the astigmatism.
 Ask your surgeon if your astigmatism can be corrected at the time of surgery.

 Removing a cataract may provide a good opportunity to perform a glaucoma related surgery at the same time.
 Procedures such as the traditional trabeculectomy glaucoma surgery, cataract surgery combined with endoscopic cyclophotocoagulation (ECP), and the newer micro-invasive devices such as the Istent, can be performed during cataract surgery and can be instrumental in lowering and sometimes even eliminating the amount and expense of the daily glaucoma drops.

-The first step to find out if you need cataract surgery is a comprehensive eye exam.
-Please fill out our online form or call 1-866-865-2020 to make an appointment with one of our Board Certified Physicians at The Eye Associates.
+The first step to find out if you need cataract surgery is a comprehensive eye exam with one of our Board Certified Physicians at The Eye Associates.